Chapter 11. Traces, Spans, and Structured Events¶

 - Is the structured event schema stable?

-If the answer is "no" several times in a row, your observability is decorative, not operational.
+If the answer is "no" several times in a row, your observability is still decorative, not operational.

-The next natural step is to define what a "healthy" agent system actually means.
+The next step in the same story is straightforward: once the team can reconstruct the path of one failure, it needs to define what "healthy" means every day.
 That means moving to SLO.